 - If you are unable to get a parking permit for the complex in which you live, you may be able to purchase a city permit.

 Student Living teaches, encourages, and inspires students to take more responsibility for themselves, roommates, and neighbors in the apartment complex.
 The three guiding principles of Student Living are:

 - Love - genuine love and concern for one another invites the spirit and fosters unity in the apartment.

 - Shared Responsibility - roommates share responsibility for creating an atmosphere of righteous living and obedience within the apartment.

 - Mutual Respect - roommates live the Golden Rule and value one another as sons and daughters of God.

 "We do not need more or better enforcement.
 We simply need more obedience.
 You can read and understand these codes; that is all the should be necessary.
 An endless checklist of what can and cannot be done, what can and cannot be worn, is contrary to the spirit of the honor code."

-BYU-Idaho Apartment Living Standards exist to preserve the integrity of the university and ensure the physical safety and spiritual well-being of each students.
+BYU-Idaho Apartment Living Standards help to preserve the university's integrity and ensure students' physical safety and spiritual well-being.